-SCORE CONFIDENCE Helps Solve Credit Problems With Innovative Solutions
+CREDIT SCORE CONFIDENCE Helps Solve Credit Problems With Trusted, Innovative Solutions

-We provide trusted credit solutions for consumers and businesses with innovative products and services that educate and give the power back to the consumer.
+We provide time-tested credit solutions strategies for consumers and businesses with innovative products and services that educate and give the power back to the consumer.

-Score Confidence™ is an educational services provider promoting financial literacy.
-In collaboration with our national partners, we offer advanced credit enhancement consulting on an individual basis, and in a group setting, across the country.
+Credit Score Confidence™ is a Financial Education Services provider promoting financial literacy and long term financial stability.
+In collaboration with our national partners, we offer advanced credit enhancement consulting on an individual basis, and in a group setting, across America.

 In partnership with industry-leading resources providers, we offer a broad range of dependable financial products designed to give the consumer the overall advantage.